 Families with children will never be bored at the museum.
 With animals from Heritage Livestock Club of Eastern Ontario, Radio Flyer wagons, go-carts, two larger-than-life board games, wagon rides, sawmill and blacksmith demonstrations and so much more your family will want to come back again and again to experience everything.

-Our school programs are tied with the education objectives established by the Ontario Ministry of Education.
-The Cumberland Heritage Village Museum school programming gives students an up-close, hands-on exploration of the skills, lifestyles and challenges of past generations.
+Our school programs are linked to the education objectives established by the Ontario Ministry of Education.
 Our programs are approximately 2 hours.

 From Farm to Table: May to September - JK to Grade 3